Socialist Workers' Party (Argentina): Before the FIT

 In 1999, José Montes, rank-and-file delegate of the Río Santiago Shipyard, ran as presidential candidate along Oscar Hernández, Siderar worker, as vicepresident under the slogan "workers vote for workers" (in Spanish: "trabajador vote trabajador") and stressing not to pay the foreign debt.

 In the 2001 legislative elections, the PTS presented candidates in 7 districts, obtaining 105,849 votes for national deputies.
 After the 2001 crisis, the PTS refused to run candidates for the 2003 elections, calling for boycott and for a "general strike until all of them go and impose a Revolutionary Constituent Assembly”.

-For the 2007 elections, the PTS went on coalition with the MAS and Socialist Left under the name "Left and Workers' Front for Socialism" (in Spanish: Frente de Izquierda de los Trabajadores por el Socialismo), winning nearly 100,000 votes (0,57%) with José Montes as candidate.
-In 2009, the PTS went on a similar coalition named "Anti-capitalist and Socialist Left Front" (in Spanish: Frente de Izquierda Anticapitalista y Socialista), being fifth place in important districts such as Córdoba and the Buenos Aires Province, duplicating their votes that year.
+For the 2007 elections, the PTS formed a coalition with the NMAS and Socialist Left under the name "Left and Workers' Front for Socialism" (in Spanish: Frente de Izquierda de los Trabajadores por el Socialismo), winning nearly 100,000 votes (0,57%) with José Montes as candidate.
+In 2009, the PTS participated in a similar coalition named "Front of the Left and the Workers, Anti-capitalists and Socialists" (in Spanish: Frente de Izquierda y los Trabajadores, Anticapitalista y Socialista), achieving the fifth place in important districts such as Córdoba and the Buenos Aires Province, duplicating their votes that year.

 Workers' Left Front

 In 2011, the PTS formed, along with the Workers' Party (PO) and Socialist Left (IS) the Workers' Left Front (FIT from its Spanish acronym), which stood Jorge Altamira (PO) as presidential candidate and Christian Castillo (PTS) as vice-president.
 In the primary elections they obtained 500.000 votes and in the general elections 660.000 for national deputies.

-Currently, as member of the FIT, the PTS has parliamentary representation in Córdoba, Neuquén, and other provinces.
+In 2013, as member of the FIT, the PTS had parliamentary representation in Córdoba, Neuquén, and other provinces.

 In the 2013 elections, the FIT won nearly 1,300,000 votes nationally.
 Nicolás del Caño, as member of the FIT, was elected as national deputy for the Mendoza province with 14% of votes.
 In June 2015, Myriam Bregman also won a seat as PTS deputy for Buenos Aires Province.

 In the 2015 elections in Mendoza, Noelia Barbeito, PTS candidate for governor, got third place with 110 226 votes (10,32%).
 Nicolás del Caño, in the elections for mayor of that province's capital city, was the second most voted candidate with 17% of votes and winning over the Front for Victory.

 In the primary elections of August 2015, the PTS, presenting their slate with Nicolás del Caño as presidential candidate and Myriam Bregman as vice-president, won with 51,07% (370.764 votes) in the inner elections against the PO-IS slate that proposed Jorge Altamira as president and Juan Carlos Giordano as vice-president, which obtained 48,93% (355.290 votes).
 The PTS slate also won in 13 provinces.